darribas/gds_scipy16/content/infrastructure/README.md

 activate scipy16-pinned
 ```

-Note that we don't need to use pip when going the pinned route as the spec
+Note that we don't need to uses the additional conda install calls when using a pinned approach
-file here was created *after* geojson and folium were conda installed into the
+since the spec file here was created *after* geojson and folium were conda installed into the
 env.